arshyasharifian/replicateETF/README.md

 As of now, The package assumes the entire account is used for etf replication so any additional equity added outside of package could/may be changed.
 ## Export Alpaca API Keys and Base URL
+[Here](https://github.com/alpacahq/alpaca-trade-api-python#alpaca-environment-variables) are the environment variables which can be set.
 This example showcases exporting the basic API keys needed to execute some of the available functions.
 The `BASE_URL` defined below corresponds to the paper trading for testing algorithms.
 There is an alternative `BASE_URL` for live trading.

 Example: